GrupaPracuj/hermes/depend/curl/readme.txt

-Supported development environments: Linux, macOS
+Supported development environments: Linux, macOS, Windows

-To build a custom version of libcurl run build_X.sh (where 'X' is a destination platform name).
+To build a custom version of libcurl run 'python3 build_X.py' (where 'X' is a destination platform name).